anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ---
 title: How to edit your photo or image programmatically
 description: Library for image editing.
 Photo editing automation.
 Image manipulation by NET (C#) program.
 Removing photo background.
-keywords: [edit a photo, editing of pictures, edit an image, photo background editor, resizing an image, resizing photos, image reverse]
+keywords: [edit a photo, editing of pictures, edit an image, photo background editor, resizing an image, resizing photos, image crop, filter photo]
 ---

 # How to edit your photo or image programmatically